 The average person cannot do that with any other asset.

-Our Director Shannon Davis’ favourite saying is “You can’t go down to Woolworths and paint the walls and hope the share price goes up!”
+I’ve often said: “You can’t go down to Woolworths and paint the walls and hope the share price goes up!”

 The ability to add value to a property, really is the Ace up the sleeve for an investor if they are looking to increase value, return and widen their asset base faster.

 Let me demonstrate using a recent purchase here in Brisbane;

 We recently purchased this home for a client in Stafford Heights, approximately 8km from the Brisbane CBD.

 The location is well known to us as the suburb is a proven performer and in the early stages of gentrification.

 The property was an old and tired, 3 bedroom, 1 bathroom, 2 car home, purchased for $567,500.

 Something that we identified early on in our due diligence was that the property needed a renovation.